18F/guides-template/_pages/update-the-config-file.md

 ## <a name="register-pages-in-nav-bar"></a>Register pages in the navigation bar

-The `navigation:` list is used to generate the table of contents.
+The `navigation:` list generates the table of contents.
 For example, the `navigation:` section of this guide contains:

 ```yaml